 Duane was eight years old at the time.

-My father became a social worker in Portland.
+My father Duane became a social worker in Portland.

 But my cousin Allan and I became close as kids despite living 130 miles apart because my family made the two-hour drive to the ranch many, many times.
 My father, though a white-collar guy, was essentially a farm kid, so he went out to help with the wheat harvest each year.

-This meant I spent many long summer days living at the ranch with Allan, principally in the mid-1960s and early 70s, when we were between 10 and 15 years old.
+This meant I spent many long summer days living at the ranch with Allan, principally in the mid- to late-1960s, when we were between 10 and 15 years old.

 Every Boy’s Dream